mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 #### 4.3.1 High Availability

 The High Availability option ensures that if there is a problem with the current availability zone, new copies of your app are started in the new availability zone (AZ).
 All FileDocument entities are replicated in this new zone, but the data still resides in a single database.
-This means that you may need to restore a backup of your database if it is no longer available to your app.
+This means that, to avoid downtime, you also need to enable the fallback option.
+Without fallback you may need to restore a backup of your database if it is no longer available to your app.

 #### 4.3.2 Fallback {#fallback}

 The Fallback option ensures that the data in your database is automatically copied to a database in a second AZ.
-This, together with the high availability option, ensures that all your data is still available to your app if there is an issue with current availability zone and app instances have to be started in the second AZ.
+This, together with the high availability option, ensures that all your data is still available to your app if there is an issue with the current availability zone and app instances have to be started in the second AZ.
+This is important for critical production apps which cannot afford to have downtime during an AZ outage in the AWS data center.

+{{% alert color="warning" %}}
+To fully benefit from fallback, your app needs to be [horizontally scaled](/developerportal/deploy/scale-environment/) to at least two instances so that it is running in more than one AZ.
+However, because one of the instances will be running in a different AZ from the primary database, the performance of your app might be slightly affected for some users.
+You need to balance this with the risk of running your app without the fallback option.
+{{% /alert %}}

 #### 4.3.3 On-premises and Private Cloud